Padre Pro – Mexico City

 The Dying Lion of Lucerne is a powerful memorial that pays homage to the selfless Swiss Guard who died defending the royal palace in Versailles during the French Revolution.
 When angry French masses stormed the palace on August 10, 1792, the 1,000 Swiss Guardsmen stood up as the last defenders of the French monarchy — but in vain.
 (History has not been kind to Louis XVI, but we forget that he underwrote the Continental Army during the American Revolution).
 The Guard, renowned for their bravery and unconditional loyalty, never surrender, even at the point of death.
 A Swiss Guardsman had to be an unmarried Swiss Catholic male between 19 and 30 years of age who had completed basic training with the Swiss Armed Forces.
 The Dying Lion of Lucerne monument was initiated by Karl Pfyffer von Altishofen, a junior lieutenant with the Swiss Guard, and was hewn out of stone after rallying Lucerne’s artistic community.
 It was described by Mark Twain as “The most mournful and moving piece of stone in the world.”

 Today, the Swiss Guard’s esteemed stature remains as defenders of the Pope in the Vatican.
 Since the assassination attempt on John Paul II of 13 May 1981, a much stronger emphasis has been placed on the Guard’s non-ceremonial roles.
 The Swiss Guard has developed into a modern guard corps equipped with advanced small arms, and members in plain clothes now accompany the Pope on his travels abroad for his protection.
-I recall with frustration while standing in line at Saint Peter’s Basilica in Vatican City where a group of American tourists were mocking the Swiss Guard’s historic mode of dress.
+I recall with frustration while standing in line at Saint Peter’s Basilica in Vatican City where a group of American tourists were mocking a Swiss Guard’s historic mode of dress.
 I tried to explain to them that they were among the world’s greatest defenders.
 I was met with further laughter: “In those little outfits!”
 I thought, yes; but far more appropriate than the American tourists’ baseball caps, sweat strewn tee shits with logos, and frayed baggy shorts.

 The Magical Mystery Tour – The Beatles in Liverpool